 First of all, you should decide what size of barrel hot tub you need.

-What happens if you acquire the tub larger than you actually need?
-Well, larger tub requires more water, hence the heating takes longer, and you spend more on energy source (firewood or electricity).
+What happens if you acquire the wood fired hot tub larger than you actually need?
+Well, larger wooden hot tub requires more water, hence the heating takes longer, and you spend more on energy source (firewood or electricity).
 On the other hand, you can invite more friends.

 Choosing the barrel hot tub type: wooden or plastic/fiberglass?

-Three main tub type options are available: wood tubs, plastic tubs and fiberglass tubs (the latter two carry wood decoration outside).
+Three main tub type options are available: wooden hot tubs, plastic hot tubs and fiberglass tubs (the latter two carry wood decoration outside).
 Here’s an overview about the advantages of each of them.

 The same can be said about the thermally treated wood tubs.
 The outer pores of thermally treated wood are closed, “burnt out” by the heat.
 The wood retains its texture, and wood color becomes slightly darker.
 The thermally treated wood is significantly more resistant to moisture and bacteria.
 It is stable dimensions-wise.
 Of course, it’s the most expensive option – but it’s up to you to choose.

-You may consider polypropylene plastic and fiberglass hot water tubs, both with external wood decoration, as an alternative to classic wooden tubs.
-The choice is considered practical if compared to wooden tubs, as polypropylene plastic and fiberglass tubs require considerably less maintenance.
+You may consider polypropylene plastic and fiberglass hot water tubs, both with external wood decoration, as an alternative to classic wood fired hot tubs.
+The choice is considered practical if compared to wooden hot tubs, as polypropylene plastic and fiberglass tubs require considerably less maintenance.
 These tubs may be drained out and they may be kept empty.
 Polypropylene plastic and fiberglass material is easier to clean, as their surface is less porous than wood’s.
 These materials are more bacteria-resistant for the same reason.
 They are also resistant to UV rays.
-However, the polypropylene and fiberglass tubs cool down a bit faster.
+However, the polypropylene and fiberglass hot tubs cool down a bit faster.

 Inner or outside stove?